 (d) The Recording Secretary shall keep a record of all meetings of the Club and of the Board and of all matters of which a record shall be ordered by the Club.
 He/She shall keep a roll of member of the Club with addresses, edit the Club Newsletter, notify members of Board and Club meetings, notify new members of their election to membership, notify officers and directors of their election to office and carry out such other duties as are prescribed in these By-Laws.

-(e) The Corresponding Secretary shall maintain files and have charge of all correspondence, maintain and compile yearly membership roll with addresses, notify General Members of their status, provide notes, cards, flowers on applicable occasions to Club members and carry out such duties as are prescribed in these By-Laws.
+(e) The Corresponding Secretary shall maintain files and have charge of all correspondence, maintain and compile yearly membership roll with addresses, notify General Members of their status, provide notes, cards, $50 contribution to requested beneficiary on applicable occasions to Club members and carry out such duties as are prescribed in these By-Laws.